What Changes Need To Be Made For Winter Care Of Orchids

 Temperature

 The winter care of orchid plants cannot be complete without mention of the required temperature.
 Since most orchids need temps between 55 - 80 degrees F, the plants in the middle and northern US need to come indoors.
 There are certain things we need to bear in mind.
 Normal home temperatures are usually good for orchid plants but we need to consider that if we keep our home temperatures low due to the high heating bills we may need to add some warmth during the day to the plants.
-It is not good to keep them at a constant 60 -65 degrees, they do need times with temps higher.
+It is not good to keep them at a constant 60 -65 degrees, they do need times with temperatures higher.

 Be careful of the setting as well, a window sill in the day time may be wonderful for the plants but at night it may get too cool.
 In order to protect the plants use a curtain as a barrier to the cold.
 On the other hand the window sill can also burn plants if it gets too hot.
 By the way this damage also occurs with lack of water and over heating of the orchid plant.